leandronunescorreia/chunk-norris/README.md

 Make sure you have the `requirements.txt` file in the same directory where you run the commands.
 This file should contain all the necessary dependencies for the project.

+# Chunk-Norris Facts

 > “No silence escapes his ears.”

+> “Chunk Norris once detected silence… and gave it a voice.”

 > “He doesn’t listen to tracks — they confess.”

+> “Chunk Norris doesn’t just detect languages ​​— he makes them reveal themselves out of fear.”

+>Chunk Norris once stared at a 5.1 surround track...
+>It downmixed itself into mono out of respect.